Who would have thought this giant mountaintop fortress is hiding in Haiti?

 Here’s Why This Place Looks Familiar

 You might notice that the only way to get up to this looming fortress is to hike up that hill.
-Unless you’re in the mood to hike all the way to the very top of the Citadelle Laferrière, you can definitely ride horses to take you to the top which is way better than hiking, especially in the Haitian heat.
+Luckily you can also borrow horses for the afternoon to take you up and down.

 If it’s a clear day, you might be able to spot Cuba to the west.
 This island is only about 90 miles away from Haiti.

 Ready to see this place in person?
 Haiti’s one of International Language Programs' newest humanitarian programs (we also have a program in the Dominican Republic and Romania).
-You’ll spend most of your days teaching English in an orphanage in Haiti, but will still get weekends off and vacation time to see places like this.
+You’ll part of your time during the week teaching English in an orphanage in Haiti (with lots of free time) and still get weekends off and vacation time to see places like this.
 For more info about an ILP semester here, click that green button!